simon-ouyang/my-app-poc-netlify-gitactions/README.md

+# Introduction

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project is to demonstrate how to set up the CI/CD pipeline using GITHUB ACTIONS rather than NETLIFY.

-The advantage of using GITHUB ACTIONS over NETLIFY for CI/CD is that, NETLIFY has 300 build minutes for free plan whereas GITHUB Action has 2000 free build minutes per month.
+The advantage of using GITHUB ACTIONS over NETLIFY for CI/CD is pricing

+1. NETLIFY has 300 build minutes for free plan whereas GITHUB Action has 2000 free build minutes per month.
+When the project build time increases, GITHUB Action could save more money for the team.

+2. Check the GitHub billing plan [here](https://help.github.com/en/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions)

+3. Checkout the Netlify billing plan [here](https://www.netlify.com/pricing/)

 ## Testing Plan

-1. Merge/Commit your code to develop or staging branch.
+1. Merge your code to `develop` or `staging` branch.
 2. Check the Github Actions to see the build process and wait to the build is accomplished.
-3. Check the website https://staging-react-app-netlify-github-action.netlify.app if you merge your code to staging branch.
+3. Check the website [staging environment](https://staging-react-app-netlify-github-action.netlify.app) if you merge your code to `staging` branch.
-4. Check the website https://dev-react-app-netlify-github-action.netlify.app if you merge your code to develop branch.
+4. Check the website [dev environment](https://dev-react-app-netlify-github-action.netlify.app) if you merge your code to `develop` branch.

 ## Available Scripts